 A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.

-In this article we will install the latest version of Laravel on a Ubuntu 16.04 VPS.
+In this article we will show you how to install Laravel on a Ubuntu 16.04

 We will be using our SSD 1 Linux VPS hosting plan for this tutorial.

 1. LOG IN TO YOUR SERVER VIA SSH

 # ssh root@server_ip